Mark E Smith was born on 5th March 1957. But let’s start where The Fall started – with the name.

 Punk energised Mark’s music, but never came even close to limiting him.
 He told me the early reviews weren’t good.
 “You know, we had teddy boys in the group, I had long hair and all this shit, blah blah…I was never ever into all that punk stuff, or that new wave, it’s not what I was going for.”

-Mark once claimed he gave a lecture on James Joyce at Cambridge University but I am not sure he has, unless he imagined or it was some kind of psychic episode.
+Mark once claimed he gave a lecture on James Joyce at Cambridge University but I am not sure he did, unless he imagined or it was some kind of psychic episode.
 He has a few things he shares with that Irish thinker, drinker and wordsmith, though – a forensic ability to delineate the threads of life and death running through their hometowns and a dislike of dogs.

 James Joyce had a problem with dogs and so does Mark.
 He hates them and he claims they hate him too.
 I learned this when I asked him a stupid question about whose head he would like to put a bullet through.
 He answered “The man who invented dogs and The Face.”

 The Face was a glossy magazine big in the 1980s, by the way.
 London shite most of the time.
-He’s always raged at things that are all the rage.
+He always raged at things that are all the rage.
 He was a regular at the Hacienda in its early days but when Madchester took off Mark went to live in Edinburgh.

 I remember having a conversation with him about his experiences touring in Europe.
 I think he liked Holland and Germany more than hot countries.